Flood Insurance for Beaufort County Area Homeowners

-According to the South Carolina Department of Natural Resources, such storms have caused more than $7 billion in damages over the past 12 years.
+According to the South Carolina Department of Natural Resources, the state of South Carolina has had damages of more than $7 billion in the last 12 years from flooding and hurricane events.
 If you’re asking yourself, do I need flood insurance?
 As a homeowner, are you prepared to shoulder the burden of the high costs associated with flooding?
 Just one inch of water throughout your home causes an average of $25,000 in damage.

-Your homeowners insurance policy most likely excludes coverage for damage resulting from flooding.
+Your homeowners' insurance policy most likely excludes coverage for damage resulting from flooding.
 So if you own a home, then you’ll need to add an additional flood insurance policy.
 This policy can cover:

 Without flood insurance, you’d be left covering these expenses out of pocket.

-Flood policies come with two separate types of coverage: building coverage and contents coverage.
+Flood policies come with two separate types of coverage: building coverage and content coverage.
 If you own your home, then you need building coverage to pay for flood damage to the dwelling.
-You also need contents coverage to pay for damage done to the items inside your home.
-As a renter, all you need is contents coverage, as you are likely not liable for costs associated with the dwelling itself.
+You also might need content coverage to pay for damage done to the items inside your home.
+As a renter, all you need is content coverage, as you are likely not liable for costs associated with the dwelling itself.

 For condo owners, the necessary coverage is not always clear.
 Many condo owners find they need both contents and building coverage, while others need contents-only coverage.
 In these situations, it is best to speak with an agent who can help you identify your risks before you purchase your policy.

 If you don’t believe that your home needs flood insurance, we encourage you to reconsider.
 Even homes whose FEMA flood risk-level changed recently should still consider flood insurance, as flood maps can change—and everyone in Beaufort County is in a flood zone.
 Even mild flooding that leads to only an inch of water in your home can lead to tens of thousands of dollars in damage—and federal disaster aid is limited and must be repaid.